FrancescoGiraud0/OBP_Assignment02/Assigment02_README.md

 My idea is creating two python classes (one per exercise) in order to define the system (parameters and related functions).
 We can create a  [python class](https://www.w3schools.com/python/python_classes.asp) object for defining and solving the system for point a, then we can use [class inheritance](https://www.w3schools.com/python/python_inheritance.asp)  to define and solving the system in point b.
 After testing these, we can create the respective streamlit pages, we can see the Hello Example App [[Assigment02_README#^d35fe8]]

 - pages >
-  - helloworld.py : A simple page to test the streamlit python library capabilities
   - PointA.py : Code for point a page visualization
   - PointB.py : Code for point b page visualization
 - utils >
   - system.py : Code for definition of the maintenance system (possibly using Object Oriented approach)
-    - utils.py : Other utility functions
   - test1.py : Code for testing system.py / utils.py for solving point a requirements
   - test2.py : Code for testing system.py / utils.py for solving point b requirements
 - app.py :  Code for main app to run

 ## References